renebarto/baremetal/doc/tutorials/14-memory-management.md

 - Line 60-70: We declare the enum `HeapType` which signifies the type of heap to be used for allocation
 - Line 85: We declare the friend function `GetMemoryManager()` which instantiates and returns the singleton MemoryManager instance (which will be create in the `sysinit()` function in `System.cpp`)
 - Line 89: The member `m_memSize` signifies the amount of memory available for the ARM CPU up to 1 Gb in bytes.
-This does not take into account the reservations for paging, and the part used for other means before the heap.
+This holds the total ARM memory available, and therefore does not take into account the reservations we need to make for paging, and the part used for other means before the heap.
-- Line 91: The member `m_memSizeHigh` signifies the amount of mmemory above 1 Gb, up the maximum of 3 Gb
+- Line 91: The member `m_memSizeHigh` signifies the amount of memory above 1 Gb, up the maximum of 3 Gb
 - Line 94: The member `m_heapLow` is the low heap
 - Line 97: The member `m_heapHigh` is only defined for Raspberry Pi 4 and higher, is the high heap
 - Line 99: We declare the private constructor for `MemoryManager`.
 This can only be called by `GetMemoryManager()`
 - Line 104: We declare the method `HeapAllocate()`, which allocates memory of the requested size, in the requested heap
 - Line 105: We declare the method `HeapReAllocate()`, which re-allocates a memory block to the requested size
 - Line 106: We declare the method `HeapFree()`, which frees a memory block
-- Line 107: We declare the method `GetHeapFreeSpace()`, which returned available memory in all heaps
+- Line 107: We declare the method `GetHeapFreeSpace()`, which returns available memory in all heaps
 - Line 108: We declare the method `DumpStatus()`, which log information on all heaps concerning allocated and freed memory blocks
 - Line 111: We declare the method `GetMemoryManager()`, which initiates the singleton `MemoryManager`